 Career Description Lay out, machine, fit, and assemble castings and parts to metal or plastic foundry patterns, core boxes, or match plates.

-Life As a Metal & Plastic Patternmaker: What Do They Do?
+Daily Life Of a Metal & Plastic Patternmaker

 - Apply plastic-impregnated fabrics or coats of sealing wax or lacquer to patterns used to produce plastic.

-When polled, Metal and Plastic Patternmakers say the following skills are most frequently used in their jobs:
+These are the skills Metal and Plastic Patternmakers say are the most useful in their careers: